xpack-dev-tools/riscv-none-elf-gcc-xpack/README-BUILD.md

 for new releases
 - identify the tag of the latest release (like `v2019.08.0`)
 - switch to Code view and select the tag
-- open the `src` folder to identify the commit IDs used for the linked repos.
+- open the `src` folder to identify the commit IDs used for the linked repos
+- copy/paste the submodule links to common-versions-sources.sh
+- get binutils version from binutils/CHANGELOG
+- get gcc version from gcc/BASE_VER (gcc/ChangeLog)
+- get newlib version from newlib/configure, VERSION= (newlib/README)
+- get gdb version from gdb/VERSION.in (gdb/ChangeLog)

 ### Identify the main GCC version

-Determine the GCC version (like `8.3.0`) and update the `scripts/VERSION` file; the format is `8.3.0-1.1`.
+Determine the GCC version (like `8.3.0`) and update the `scripts/VERSION` file; the format is `8.3.0-2.1`.
 The fourth digit is the number of the SiFive release of the same GCC version, and the fifth digit is the xPack GNU RISC-V Embedded GCC release number of this version.